pletfix/app/README.md

     At the end it will ask you "Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?", something you should answer with Y(es).

+2. Environment

+    After you have downloaded Pletfix, copy the file `.env.example` to `.env`and modify the entries in this file as you need.

-2. Directory Permissions
+3. Directory Permissions

-    After you have downloaded Pletfix, you may create the folder `storage` with following subfolders:
+    Create the folder `storage` with following subfolders:

     ~~~
     storage/